vesln/hell/README.md

     -V, --version       output the version number
     --ignore <path>     specify path to ignore
     --min <number>      specify min score
-    --all               include source file total in the list --formatter <name>  specify formatter to use
+    --formatter <name>  specify formatter to use
     --formatters        display all formatters
 ```